hypothesis/h/INSTALL.rst

 after pulling new commits from upstream or checking out a new branch that may have changed (for example: updated) requirements.

-For building the static assets, requirements currently include CoffeeScript_ (needed by the Annotator), Sass_, Compass_ and Handlebars_.
-These dependencies should be easily installable via common package management utilities.
+For building the static assets, requirements currently include CoffeeScript_, Sass_, Compass_ and Handlebars_.
+These tools are widely available in package repositories.
+Check the platform-specific installation instructions for details.

-For production use, the application can also be configured to use UglifyJS_ and clean-css_ for minification needs.
-These are *not* required for development.
+For production use, the application will use UglifyJS_ and clean-css_ for minification needs.
+These are not required when running the project in a development configuration.

 .. _pyramid: http://www.pylonsproject.org/
 .. _gunicorn: http://gunicorn.org/